chipmanj/SeqSGPV/examples/one-arm-bernoulli/README.md

 As a secondary outcome, the investigator is interested in 3m quality of life.
 Before measuring a single patient’s outcome, an additional 5-10 participants may be placed on the trial.
-This outcome will be assessed in [Section: Delayed Outcomes](#Delayed-outcomes) yet simulated in the initial call to SeqSGPV.
+The impact of delayed outcomes will be assessed in [Section: Delayed Outcomes](#Delayed-outcomes) yet simulated in the initial call to SeqSGPV assuming immediate outcomes.

 The investigator wants a Type I error $\le$ 0.05 and is willing to monitor the trial at every outcome.